BattletechModders/TisButAScratch/README.md

 # TisButAScratch

 This mod overhauls the Battletech injury system, and lets modders apply different stat effects based on injuries a pilot receives.
 When a pilot receives an injury, a roll is made to determine both the location of the injury and the injury itself.
-Possible injury locations are: Head, ArmL, Torso, ArmR, LegL, and LegR.
+Possible injury locations (`injuryLoc`) are: Head, ArmL, Torso, ArmR, LegL, and LegR.

 Injuries are defined in the settings.json, and have the following structure:
 ```